How Upstock Works

 Automatic Updating - Upstock eliminates expensive legal document updating by automatically upgrading software and updating documents to fit changing requirements and legal compliance.
 Always be compliant and up to date, with no additional out of pocket costs.

 Does Upstock work mostly for insider employees, or it works for external consultants/advisors too?

 Upstock works for all service providers (employees, independent contractors, consultants, advisors, etc.)

 Upstock was founded on a core belief: successful companies are built by collaborative teams.
 Collaboration arises, in part, when each worker believes they will be fairly rewarded in exchange for their hard work.

 At Upstock, we believe that shared company ownership (also known as equity) is a critical tool to produce motivation, dedication, and collaboration between team members.
 Upstock offers tools to make sharing company ownership extremely simple, so that teams of all sizes and budgets can effectively join forces to build the next big thing.

 Upstock allows teams of all sizes to instantly deploy equity to their workers, without having to hire expensive third parties such as lawyers and accountants.
 Traditionally, only a small number of companies, primarily tech startups, could afford to offer shared ownership to their workers.
-With significant up front costs, startups in the past often have to pay 10’s of thousands of dollars to set up a reasonable set of stock option documents.
-For most small businesses, it’s no wonder that they get stuck with napkin and handshake agreements.
+With significant up front costs, startups in the past would often have to pay 10’s of thousands of dollars to set up a reasonable set of stock option documents.
+It’s no wonder that most small businesses get stuck with napkin and handshake agreements.